OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

 In the next couple of articles, I will walk you through how to design an automated database deployment process.
 In this article, I am going to focus on core concepts.
 If you want to skip ahead here are the links to the other articles:

-- Designing Automated Database Deployments Process Use Case
+- Designing Automated Database Deployments Process Use Case (link to be added later)
-- Implementing a Database Deployment Process with Octopus Deploy
+- Implementing a Database Deployment Process with Octopus Deploy (link to be added later)

+All of our database deployment posts can be found [here.](https://octopus.com/database-deployments)

 !toc